Heather O'Rourke takes nostalgic tour of her New Jersey high school

-Kick off this school year on a trip down memory lane with Heather O'Rourke!
-Did you know Heather was a cheerleader for all of her four years at Indian Hills High School?
+NEW YORK (WABC) -- Kick off this school year on a trip down memory lane with Heather O'Rourke!
+Did you know Heather was a cheerleader for all of her four years at Indian Hills High School in New Jersey?
 She even made up some of the pom-pom routines!

 Heather's high school years consist of Beastie Boys, cheer routines and her first car coined the name 'The Big Brown Bologna.'
 You'll have to watch to find out why!